 The importance of keeping your immune system strong cannot be emphasized enough.
 Strengthen your immune system with a good quality probiotic, and protect your respiratory tract with high levels of Vitamin C as well as a liposomal glutathione supplement.
 Consider an anti-infective such as a broad spectrum colloidal silver when infection possibility is great.
 An effective natural insect repellent is a must as the mosquito population grows.
 An N-99 respirator mask filters out airborne chemicals and particles, including mold, that you may come in contact with while cleaning up your home or office after a severe flood.
 Ductwork often needs to be replaced by a professional.
 And don’t forget the air duct vents.
 Spraying on a dilution of bleach (let dry) followed by cleaning the vent with borax detergent will clean the air duct vents of mold and mold spores.
 A good ionizer air purifier providing several air purification technologies is an excellent idea for your home.

 Pine oil-based products are usually the most effective non-toxic choice when cleaning up after mold remediation.
 Though there is contradictory advice regarding the use of bleach solutions, some research shows it can cause mold to sporify as it dies, thus creating more airborne mold-related illness.
 You may want to consider a borax detergent solution or pine oil cleaner.

 - Know the rules of your state about using licensed mold remediation professionals.
 Not all states require licensing.
 Do not hire unlicensed professionals in those states.

 - Do not hire contractors who recommend fogging or spraying as the way to clean up.
 Moldy materials must be removed from the building.

 - If possible, get quotes from more than one company.

-- Ask each contractor to give references on similar jobs and check to see if those references were satisfied with the jobs done.
+- Ask each contractor to give references for similar jobs and check to see if those references were satisfied with the jobs done.